peaceroad/vsce-p7d-markdown-it-hr-sandwiched-semantic-container/README.md

 # p7d-markdown-it-hr-sandwiched-semantic-container

+---

-This extension convert a paragraph group to a semantic group in VS Code's built-in markdown preview.
+Lead: This extension convert a paragraph group to a semantic group in VS Code's built-in markdown preview.

-* * *
+---

 In markdown specifications, there are three types of Markdown symbols used to generate hr element.